IBM/integrity-enforcer/docs/README_PROTECT_RESOURCE.md

    2. Store ResourceProtectionProfile in namespace `secure-ns` in the cluster.

         ```
-        $ oc create -f sample-rpp.yaml -n secure-ns
+        $ oc create -f /tmp/sample-rpp.yaml -n secure-ns
         resourceprotectionprofile.research.ibm.com/sample-rpp created
         ```

 ## Step 2.
 Specify a resource to be protected

-1. Specify a ConfigMap resource in namespace `secure-ns`
+1. Specify a ConfigMap resource in a namespace `secure-ns`

-    E.g. The following snippet (test-cm.yaml) shows a spec of a ConfigMap `test-cm`
+    E.g. The following snippet (/tmp/test-cm.yaml) shows a spec of a ConfigMap `test-cm`

     ```
     apiVersion: v1